One signed binary. Every feature compiled in. Free to run. Install Crowkis →

 Prove the auth boundary

 Don't trust it — test it.
-Unauthenticated management reads must be rejected when auth is on:
+Unauthenticated management reads must bounce when auth is on.

 4